wiris/moodle-local_mathmlunittesting/README.md

-# MathML Unit Testing local plugin
+# MathML unit testing local plugin

 This plugin tests the Moodle HTML purifier in order to check whether it filters out MathML or not.